OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 For any non-Altera® platform, contact your board vendor for the above components specific to the platform.

 To start with AFU development, the first step should be to understand your platform capabilities.
-For example, what interface is the FPGA connected to the Host machine over PCI-E, if it is AXI like the Stratix 10® FPGA Platform, or CCIP or CXL.
+For example, what interface is the FPGA connected to the Host machine over PCI-E, if it is AXI like the Stratix® 10 FPGA Platform, or CCIP or CXL.
 Does the platform provide an External Memory Interface or the HSSI interface?
 Once you know what the platform offers, you can develop your AFU requirements and architecture as the next step.

-This document will cover example AFU architecture and things that will help build AFU for Stratix 10® FPGA reference platform and others coming in the future.
+This document will cover example AFU architecture and things that will help build AFU for Stratix® 10 FPGA reference platform and others coming in the future.
 In addition, this knowledge can be relatively applied for AFU development on other vendor-provided platforms.

 The figure below shows a typical AFU development process independent of the platform used.